cajuncoding/cajuncoding.github.io/_posts/2020-07-21-dynamic-cloudflare-dns-for-github-pages.md

 That's it, one screeshot, Done!
 Our DNS setup in CloudFlare is now complete.
 The final step is to setup GitHub to correctly server our content for our custom domain; basically tell GitHub Pages that it's ok to route our custom domain to our repo and support serving with a different host name.

-### Enabling the proper Domain handling on the Github side...
+### Enabling the proper Domain handling on the GitHub side...

 To allow serving our content via our custom domain, we do need to enable this on the GitHub side, but they make it just as easy here too.